Battle of Plassey, 1757

 Claim-level citations

 In 1947, British India was divided into India and Pakistan, and Bengal itself was split into West Bengal and East Bengal.
-This chapter traces how rushed borders, communal politics, and mass displacement reshaped the region and set the stage for later struggles over language, AutonomyThe ability of a region or political unit to govern its own affairs within a larger state framework., and identity.
+The delayed Radcliffe boundary, minority insecurity, refugee movement, and administrative rupture reshaped everyday life and set the stage for later struggles over language, AutonomyThe ability of a region or political unit to govern its own affairs within a larger state framework., and state legitimacy in East Bengal.

 [1][2]Evidence: Medium